 - $34.99 per pound

-I removed the Chilean sea bass from the above average cost because it is much more expensive than any other sea bass.
+I removed the Chilean sea bass from the above average cost because it is much more expensive than the others.
 Although Chilean sea bass is really not sea bass anyway.

 They established a list of best fish, good choices and ones to avoid based on their mercury levels.
-Therefore, does sea bass or cod have more mercury?
+Therefore, let’s examine the mercury levels.

 Black Sea bass and cod have similar levels of mercury.
 Striped ocean bass contain more mercury than cod.
 Black Sea bass and cod are listed on the FDA’s best choices of fish to consume regarding their mercury levels.
-Striped bass is listed as a good choice which should be limited to one serving a week.
+Striped bass is listed as a good choice which should be limited more often.

 - Nutrition Value: Fish, raw, mixed species, sea bass